mbarbattini/mbarbattini.github.io/_posts/2025-12-3-dc-squid-numerical.md

 title: Numerically simulating the dc-SQUID equations of motion
 date: 2025-12-3 11:00:00
 ---

-# Numerically solving the dc-SQUID equations of motion using the Runge-Kutta 4(5) method
+Here we numerically simulate the dc-SQUID and plot the voltage across the junction and compare it to data presented in research papers.

 The full code can be found on my Github repository [link](https://github.com/mbarbattini/computational_physics/tree/main/1_dc_squid_numerical)

 ### References